epi-project/Netsoft2023/HEURIST-MAL-k8s/README.md

 ## Metrics(discrete)
 #### Cluster Status
-1. CPU utilization: average percent of CPU utilization of all pods on each cluster or average percent of CPU utilization of all cluster on each pod;
+1. CPU utilization: average percent of CPU utilization of all pods on each cluster;
 2. Placement of pods: the index of allocated clusters with active pods
 3. Number of active pods on each cluster;